-Boundary disputes, coronavirus and remote mediation
+Boundary disputes and remote mediation

-Boundary disputes on the increase
+Boundary disputes are on the increase

-Neighbour disputes and boundary disputes are, in our experience, always best avoided if at all possible.
+Neighbour disputes and boundary disputes are, in our experience, always best avoided if possible.
 It isn’t pleasant living in close proximity to someone you are on bad terms with, especially if there is only a thin wooden fence separating you.
 Boundary disputes can also be expensive.
 Legal costs quickly escalate and if court proceedings are commenced then the parties will be on collision course for a contested trial, unless an out of court solution can be found.

 The risks of a costs order

-Trials are the single most expensive aspect of the litigation process.
+Court trials are the single most expensive aspect of the litigation process.
 They usually end with the judge making a ‘costs order’ specifying which party should pay all the legal costs incurred during the case.
 The most common costs order is that the loser pays the winner’s costs.
 And although this rarely means the winner will recover all their costs, such an order can be a body blow for the loser.

 Every dispute is different and a good solicitor will be able to identify the most suitable steps that are open to you.
 Settlement offers are often a good tactic, as are informal on-site meetings.
 When a dispute becomes more protracted then a mediation can be a good way of drawing matters to a swift conclusion at a fraction of the price of a contested trial.
 Judges encourage parties involved in a dispute to use mediation, along with other forms of Alternative Dispute Resolution, and can penalise those who are unwilling to embrace it by refusing to award costs – even if they win.*